philoye/annotatr/readme.markdown

 This appends the annotatr controls to the body element.
 If you pass in a collection, the controls will simply be added to the first item only.

-To actually create annotations, simple add title attributes to the elements you want annotated.
+To create the annotations, simply add a title attribute with the text you want to any HTML elements.
+For example:

+    <p title="Neither is there anyone who loves grief itself since it is grief and thus wants to obtain it">Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua. </p>

+This will add a callout on the paragraph which reveals the annotation on rollover.

 ADVANCED USAGE
 --------------